rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 4. Register the candidate's mDNS hostname as defined in {{RFC6762}}.

-5. If registering of the mDNS hostname fails, abort these steps.
-The candidate is not exposed.

-6. Store the mDNS hostname and its related IP address in the ICE agent for future reuse.
+5. Store the mDNS hostname and its related IP address in the ICE agent for future reuse.

-7. Replace the IP address of the ICE candidate with its mDNS hostname and provide the candidate to the web application.
+6. Replace the IP address of the ICE candidate with its mDNS hostname and provide the candidate to the web application.

 ICE agents can implement this procedure in any way as long as it produces